Privacy Policy

 3. Purpose of Collection and Use of Information

-We collect and use your personal information for the following purposes:
+We collect and use personal information for the following purposes:

-For quality assurance, training, and compliance purposes, we record voice calls and video calls made to and from our company.
+- For quality assurance, training, and compliance purposes, including the recording of voice and video calls.

 Our Clients: The individuals or businesses to whom the debt is owed.

-Service Providers: Third-party service providers who assist us in our operations (e.g., IT support, payment processors, mailing services, legal advisors, process servers, cloud hosting services).
-These providers are bound by confidentiality agreements.
+Service Providers: Third-party service providers who assist us in our operations (e.g., IT support, AI service providers, payment processors, mailing services, legal advisors, process servers, cloud hosting services).
+These providers are bound by confidentiality and data-handling obligations.

-Credit Reporting Agencies: In accordance with the Privacy Act 2020 and relevant credit reporting codes.
+Credit Reporting Agencies: In accordance with the Privacy Act 2020 and the Credit Reporting Privacy Code 2020.

 Financial Institutions: For payment processing or verification.